-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 18, 2006, to Vical's Secretary at 10390 Pacific Center Court, San Diego, CA 92121.
-If you wish to submit a proposal that is to be included in next year's proxy materials or nominate a director, you generally must do so not less than 50 days nor more than 75 days prior to the date of our 2007 Annual Meeting of Stockholders.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 21, 2007, to Vical's Secretary at 10390 Pacific Center Court, San Diego, CA 92121.
+If you wish to submit a proposal that is not to be included in next year's proxy materials, you generally must do so not less than 50 days nor more than 75 days prior to the date of our 2008 Annual Meeting of Stockholders in order for the proposal to be considered at the meeting.
+If you wish to submit a director nomination for consideration at our 2008 Annual Meeting of Stockholders, you generally must do so not less than 120 days prior to the date of the meeting.
 You are also advised to review the Company's Bylaws, which you may request in writing from the Company's Secretary at the address above and which contain additional requirements about advance notice of stockholder proposals and director nominations.